Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Unsupervised Universal Fine-Tuning

 \subsection{Universal Entropy Optimization (UEO)}

 To adapt CLIP to the unlabeled data, we consider using Shannon entropy as the optimization objective function.
 The idea is to minimize the entropy of the model's prediction for each instance, making them closer to one of these prototypes in the feature space.
 However, when the training data contains OOD samples, entropy minimization may have the unintended effect of weakening the model's ability to reject them.
 Ideally, OOD samples should exhibit dissimilarity to any of the classes in the predefined list, thereby we can use entropy maximization instead to make the model produce approximately uniform predictions.
-Nevertheless, this approach becomes infeasible in unsupervised fine-tuning scenarios due to the lack of knowledge about which samples are OOD.
+Nevertheless, this approach becomes infeasible in unsupervised fine-tuning due to the lack of knowledge about which samples are OOD.

-MCM \citep{ming2022delving} has shown that using the maximum concept matching score in Eq.~(\ref{eq:mcm}) for CLIP can achieve impressive performance in OOD detection.
-Inspired by this, we treat the MCM scores as sample-level weights $w(x)$ to approximately achieve entropy minimization and maximization at the same time.
-Formally, the unified objective of entropy optimization is written as,
+Previous studies \citep{ming2022delving,wang2023clipn} have shown that using the maximum softmax probability score in Eq.~(\ref{eq:msp}) for CLIP can achieve impressive performance in OOD detection.
+Inspired by this, we treat such scores as sample-level weights $w(x)$ to approximately achieve entropy minimization and maximization at the same time.
+Formally, the unified objective of entropy optimization becomes